Hold On (Wilson Phillips song): Commercial performance

-"Hold On" became Wilson Phillips' first number one single, reaching the top spot of the US Billboard Hot 100 on June 9, 1990, and, despite spending just a single week at number one, was ranked the top song of the year by Billboard.
+"Hold On" became Wilson Phillips' first number-one single, reaching the top spot of the US Billboard Hot 100 on June 9, 1990, and, despite spending just a single week at number one, was ranked the top song of the year by Billboard.
 (This was the second and most recent concurrence of this to date, the first of which was "Stranger on the Shore" by "Mr." Acker Bilk in 1962.)
 The song also spent a week atop the adult contemporary chart that same year.
 In Europe, "Hold On" peaked at number six on the UK Singles Chart; this was in large part due to a performance by the group on the legendary British music series Top of the Pops a week prior to the song's peak position.
-Additionally, it was a top 10 hit also in Belgium, Ireland and Sweden, while peaking within the top 20 in the Netherlands, Switzerland and West Germany.
+Additionally, it was a top 10-hit also in Belgium, Ireland, and Sweden, while peaking within the top 20 in the Netherlands, Switzerland, and West Germany.

 Despite being number one on the US year-end for 1990, the song did not appear on the 1990s decade-end chart.
-It does, however, appear on Billboard's 60th anniversary "All-time chart" at number 228, ahead of many songs that do appear on the decade-end chart.
+It does, however, appear on Billboards 60th anniversary "All-time chart" at number 228, ahead of many songs that do appear on the decade-end chart.

 Critical reception

 Alex Henderson from AllMusic felt the song is not "remotely convincing."
 J.D.
 Considine from The Baltimore Sun complimented it as "a tough-but-tuneful paean to self-reliance" and "irresistibly catchy".
 Bill Coleman from Billboard magazine described it as an "engaging and melodic pop confection".
 In 2020, Tony L. Smith from Cleveland.com wrote, "A decade or two ago, Wilson Phillips' inspirational anthem 'Hold On' wasn't regarded as anything more than a cheesy (maybe the cheesiest) pop song from the Nineties.
 But opinions change.
 For a generation big on nostalgia, it gets no bigger than 'Hold On', a song that has good times written all over it."
 The Daily Vault's Christopher Thelen stated in his review of Wilson Phillips, that it's the "defining moment" for the album, "setting the tone for what was to come as well as letting the listener know that all they have to do is sit back and enjoy the ride."
-A reviewer from Music & Media named it "melodic, well crafted and extremely catchy", and "everything you would expect from a band madeup of daughters of rock stars."
+A reviewer from Music & Media named it "melodic, well crafted and extremely catchy", and "everything you would expect from a band made up of daughters of rock stars."
 David Quantick from NME found that the single "is fine and rather thrashes everything else here [on the album].
 However, since it was one of the songs here written by the cowboy-booted threesome, it bodes well for the future."